syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 # Event support for Mail merge

 The MailMerge class provides event support to customize the document contents and merging image data during the Mail merge process.
-The following events are supported by Essential DocIO in Mail merge process.
+The following events are supported by Essential DocIO in Mail merge process:

-* MergeField - occurs during Mail merge when a Mail merge field except image Mail merge field is encountered in the document
+* `MergeField`- Occurs during Mail merge when a Mail merge field except image Mail merge field is encountered in the document.
-* MergeImageField - occurs during Mail merge when a image Mail merge field is encountered in the document
+* `MergeImageField`- Occurs during Mail merge when an image Mail merge field is encountered in the document.
-* BeforeClearField - occurs during Mail merge when a unmerged field is encountered in the document
+* `BeforeClearField`- Occurs during Mail merge when an unmerged field is encountered in the document.
-* BeforeClearGroupField - occurs during Mail merge when a unmerged group field is encountered in the document
+* `BeforeClearGroupField`- Occurs during Mail merge when an unmerged group field is encountered in the document.

 ## MergeField Event

-The following code example shows how to use MergeField event during Mail merge process.
+The following code example shows how to use the MergeField event during Mail merge process.

 {% tabs %}

 {% highlight c# %}

-//Opens the template document.
+//Opens the template document

 WordDocument document = new WordDocument("Template.docx");

-//Uses the mail merge events to perform the conditional formatting during runtime.
+//Uses the mail merge events to perform the conditional formatting during runtime

 document.MailMerge.MergeField += new MergeFieldEventHandler(ApplyAlternateRecordsTextColor);

-//Executes Mail Merge with groups.
+//Executes Mail Merge with groups

 document.MailMerge.Execute(GetDataTable());